LiuYuancheng/ChatGPT_on_CTF/doc/testCases/library_hijacking.md

 ![](../img/testCases/libraryHijacking/Q3_3.png)

-We can see we switch from user michael to john, problem solved.

 Analysis of AI's answer:

+- We can see we switch from user `michael` to `john`, problem solved.

+##### Conclusion

-- We can see the Chat-GPT understands the library hijacking vulnerability points and give the solution.
+- We can see the Chat-GPT understands the library hijacking vulnerability points and give the correct solution.